 # of new users administered the certification exam

 To define your indicator with a formula, click From a Formula as your indicator's Data Source.

 Once you make this selection, a Formula Editor box will appear for you to write the formula for the indicator.

 You'll use square brackets like [this] to reference an indicator by its code.
 You can begin by typing a left square bracket: [ and you will get a dropdown of indicators in your site.
 You can scroll through these or start typing to narrow the list.

 You can click or arrow to the indicator you want.
 Once you've selected the indicator you want, close it with another square bracket.
 The editor will display confirmation of the indicators you've referenced below, as well as any warnings or problems with the formula.

 You can reference as many indicators as you need in the formula.
 Once you've entered your formula, before you navigate to another field, DevResults will check to see what the referenced indicators have in common.
 For formulas to compute, the indicators must be referencing the same disaggregations, reporting level, and so on.
 Our Common Features Evaluator will check all your referenced indicators to determine the most granular set of features they have in common.

 It will present these common features in a pop-up for you to review.
 Click OK to accept these features.

 The formula editor supports all standard mathematical operations (+, -, /, *) and recognizes parentheses.
-You can also use actual values.
-For example, if you know that your # of new users certified indicator is consistently overcounted by 10%, you can multiple it by .9 to counteract this bias:
+You can also use whole numbers and deicmals.
+For example, if you know that your # of new users certified indicator is consistently overcounted by 10%, you can multiple it by 0.9 to counteract this bias: